 This baitcasting reel is made with an alloy frame for corrosion resistance and a carbon handle side plate created for durability.
 Even if you have an aggressive fighting fish on the end of your line, this reel will ensure a smooth drag pressure so you don’t feel like you are winning a losing battle.

 The Daiwa Tatula 100hs is an incredible piece of equipment that is truly designed to reel in those big fish who rarely crack the surface of the water.
 It is extremely durable and only weighs 7.9 ounces.
 It has just over a 13-pound drag power which will ensure that you get the fish into the boat instead of losing it before you can net it.
-Priced at $150, this reel is not for the faint of heart.
+Priced at $150, this low profile baitcasting reel is not for the faint of heart.

-You have to know what you’re doing on the water if you want to have this baitcast reel attached to your rod.
+You have to know what you’re doing on the water if you want to have this fishing reel attached to your rod.
 It is a smooth and reliable reel that can hold its own against that lake monster.
 Its precision design mixed with a level wind system for longer casts and stainless steel ball bearings creates a balanced system that allows for accuracy and easy handling all around.

 Best Baitcasting Reel Under $100

 Being on a budget doesn’t mean you have to settle for a “cheesy” reel because there are many baitcasting reels under $100 that have many of the same features as their pricey big brothers in baitcast fishing .